pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 • Add UI for "enable HDR" for monitors, to enable at start of game, turn off at game close.

+• Add choosing which tabs should stay open (not just all tabs)

+• Fix displaying DLSS version when NVIDIA driver overloads dlss version

 ## Low Priority Proposals

 • Add crashes interception, so we can print to logs when crash occurs.